Making Progress Based on False Discoveries: Gradient Descent

-\begin{lemma} Suppose that there exists ($2\epsilon_1,\epsilon_2,\delta)$-accurate $GD$ simulation with $\eta>0$, and a $1$-Lipschitz simulating function, that answers $T_1$ queries and perform $T_2$ iterations.
+\begin{lemma} Suppose that there exists ($2\epsilon_1,\epsilon_2,\delta)$-accurate GD wrapper with learning $\eta>0$ that answers $T_1$ queries and perform $T_2$ iterations.
 Suppose also, that there exists an oracle that is a $(\epsilon_1,\delta)$-accurate \fla oracle, $\O_F$, that receives $m$ samples and answers $T_2$ adaptive queries against Gradient Descent with learning rate $\eta>0$.

 Then there exists an $(\epsilon_2,2\delta)$-accurate oracle, $\O$, that receives $m$ samples and answers $T_1$ adaptive queries against any Boolean analysts.
 Moreover, if $\O_F$ is $(\epsilon_1,\delta)$-post-hoc generalizing then $\O$ is $(2\epsilon_2,2\delta)$-post-hoc generalizing. \end{lemma}